 Property and Equipment - The Organization capitalizes assets with a cost greater than \$2,500 and an estimated useful life of one or more years.
 Depreciation is computed utilizing the straight-line method.
-Computer equipment is depreciated over an estimated useful life of three years.
+Computer equipment is depreciated over an estimated useful life of three years and software developed for the organization is depreciated over an estimated useful life of two to five years.
 The cost of repairs and maintenance are expensed as incurred.